PDOK/mapserver-docker/README.md

 ## What will it do

-It will create an Mapserver application run with Lighttpd in which the map=...
+It will create an Mapserver application that runs through [Lighttpd](https://www.lighttpd.net/).
+With lua scripting the map=...
+QUERY_STRING is filter from incoming request.
+In other words the used Mapfile can only be set with an ENV.
-QUERY_STRING 'issue' is 'fixed'.
-This means that the MAP query parameter is removed from the QUERY_STRING.

 The included EPSG file containing the projection parameters only contains a small set of available EPSG code, namely the once used by our organization.
 If